-When you’re an artist, you use your active imagination to create works of beauty, works that the speak the truth, and works that question the nature of reality.
+When you’re an artist, you use your active imagination to create works of beauty, works that speak the truth, and question the nature of reality.

 You can also use that same imagination to torture yourself by adopting a fatalistic attitude toward your life, artwork and relationships.